PoRa-dayo/DanceGroove-3D-Noteskin-Workshop/README.md

-*You can change your default settings for NotITG (including default noteskin) by going to the NotITG game folder, and open and edit Data/GamePrefs.ini.*
+*You can change your default settings for NotITG (including default noteskin) by going to the NotITG game folder, and open and edit Data/GamePrefs.ini.
+The default noteskin is called "scalable".*

 *You can change your default settings for Outfox (including default noteskin) in-game by going to the main menu, select Options -> User Experience -> Appearance Options.*